 Linda has a BFA from Ohio Wesleyan University, an MFA from Rochester Institute of Technology, and a BS in video production from Emerson College in Boston.
 After a career as a graphic designer and then as a direct marketer, Linda turned to video production and worked for UNC-TV after relocating from Boston in 2012.
 Since retiring in 2016, Linda has been volunteering as a Guardian ad Litem for foster children and singing with the Fearrington Village Singers.
-She served as co-president of the chorus during the 2020-2021 season and as vice-chair of Fearrington Cares since 2020.
+She served as co-president of the chorus during the 2020-2021 season, as vice-president of Fearrington Cares from 2020-2022, and as president since 2022.

 Terry worked in pediatric nursing for more than 45 years, the last 25 spent in nursing administration.
 She semiretired from the University of Virginia as Chief of the UVA Children’s Hospital.
 Terry returned to her home state of North Carolina in 2011 to assist with administration for University of North Carolina Health Care.
 Later, she became a nurse recruiter for UNC, retiring in 2019.
 Terry moved to Fearrington Village in 2013 and began volunteering with Fearrington Cares.
 She has served on the boards of Child Care Networks and Partnership for Children.